 Portion size guidelines are important whether you are trying to lose or maintain your weight or simply want to eat in a way that helps you remain healthy.
-The size of your portions is one of the keys to maintaining your health and a healthy relationship with food.
+The size of your portions is one of the keys to having a healthy relationship with food.

 The Right Portion Starts With the Right Size Plate or Bowl

 Studies show that we eat with our eyes as well as our sense of smell and our taste.
 If you have the correct portion size on an extremely large plate, the portions will look small and unsatisfactory.
-However, if you use the right size plate, those that are about 10 inches in diameter, it looks more appealing.
-A slightly smaller plate with normal portion size looks larger and eating that portion will psychologically help you to feel full.
+However, if you use the right size plate, those that are about 25cm (or 10 inches) in diameter, it looks more appealing.
+A slightly smaller plate with a normal portion size looks larger and eating that portion will psychologically help you to feel full.

 The Right Foods in the Right Quantity